arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 ## Comments

-Often you'll want to add **comments** to your code to explain how it functions, what its purpose is, etc. A comment is plain text that is ignored by the compiler, so it does not affect how the program runs.
+**Comments** are plain text that is ignored by the compiler, so it does not affect how the program runs.
+You'll generally want to add comments to your code to explain how it functions, what its purpose is, etc.

 Comments in Java come in two varieties: single-line comments and multi-line comments.
 Single line comments start with `//` and span a single line.
 Anything that appears after a `//` on a line is **commented out**, so it will be ignored by the compiler.